gelsogrove/shopME/do-not-touch.md

 CATEGORIES UI e API
 do not touch , it works fine ,ask permission in case!

-FAQ UI e API
-do not touch , it works fine ,ask permission in case!

 OFFERS UI e API
 do not touch , it works fine ,ask permission in case!